Bindi Irwin’s Grandpa Speaks Out About Being Banned From Her Wedding

 “Much the same as any other parent or grandparent, I would wish [Bindi and Chandler] all the best — which I do — and hope things go really, really well.”

-Bob Irwin, who founded the Australia Zoo with his son Steve has been on the outs with his grandchildren and his daughter-in-law, Terri after a battle following his son’s death as a result of a stingray’s barb which pierced his heart in 2006.
-Steve and Bob had planned the park to be a wildlife preserve, but Terri turned it into a theme park.
+Bob Irwin, who founded the Australia Zoo with his son Steve has been on the outs with his grandchildren and his daughter-in-law, Terri, after a battle following his son’s death caused by a stingray’s barb that pierced his heart in 2006.
+Steve and Bob had planned for the park to be a wildlife preserve, but Terri turned the place into a theme park.

 Two years after Steve Irwin’s death, Terri allegedly “booted” Bob out, calling him a “disruptive influence,” according to sources.
-Bindi and brother Robert were said to have sided with their mother, and Bob and wife Judy were cut out of the business, and seemingly the family.
+Bindi and brother Robert were said to have sided with their mother, and Bob and wife Judy were cut out of the business, and seemingly, out of the family as well.

-Bob Irwin explains that he only wants the best for his grandchildren, hoping that they will be able to do what they want from day to day, enjoy life and “achieve things.”
+Bob Irwin explains that he only wants the best for his grandchildren, hoping that they will be able to do what they want from day to day as they enjoy life and “achieve things.”

-He states that he has not received an invitation and doesn’t expect to.
+He states that he has not received an invitation to the wedding and he doesn’t expect to be asked to attend.

-The Inquisitr reported in July that Bindi Irwin, 21, got engaged to Chandler Powell on her birthday after dating for six years.
+The Inquisitr reported in July that Bindi Irwin, 21, became engaged to Chandler Powell on her birthday after the pair dated for six years.
 The daughter of the Crocodile Hunter suggested that the relationship is meant to be, calling it her “happily ever after.”

 Powell, 22, a wakeboarder, shared details of his proposal with fans.